ngs-doo/TemplaterExamples/Intermediate/SharedCollection (Java)/Readme.md

 Previously if similar document wanted to be processed, Templater could do it out of the box only if you had two different property names (pointing to the same collection).

-*Note*: this works since tables have different tags.
-If both tables had the same tags, Templater would behave differently.
-It would replace/resize only the first table.
-If both tables need to be replaced, this can be done with a workaround, by adding **:repeat** metadata to one of the tags.
+*Note*: up until v2.7.0 Templater would behave differently if same tags were used in both tables.
+Since v2.7.0 Templater supports collections which are repeated in parts of the document out of the box.
+No need for **:repeat**, additional property or some other workaround.

 ### Image and DPI